China Family Planning Association

 The China Family Planning Association (CFPA) is a people's organization responsible for family planning in the People's Republic of China.
-It serves as a link between the Chinese Communist Party and the government and people of childbearing age and family planning families.
+It serves as a link between the Chinese Communist Party, the government and people of childbearing age and family planning families.

 History

 The CFPA was founded on 29 May 1980 to help enforce the one-child policy.

 Functions

 The CFPA is responsible for family planning.
 It officially serves as a "bridge and link between the Party and the government and the broad masses of people of childbearing age and family planning families".

 Organization

 The CFPA is a member of the International Planned Parenthood Federation.
 It maintains branches in every province-level division of China.